 So how do MSW landfills work?
 It’s a matter of layers.
 Modern landfills have a four layered system that consists of a liner, drainage system, gas collection system and the trash itself.
 Each of these layers are closely monitored to ensure the landfill is safe for the environment as well as the people who work at the site.

 If it sounds like this landfill is self-explanatory, that’s because it is.
 An industrial waste landfill is where industrial waste is disposed of.
-While any type of solid industrial waste can be brought to these landfills, they are most often used for construction debris, which is why they are commonly known as C&D landfills.
+While any type of solid industrial waste can be brought to these landfills, they are most often used for construction debris disposal, which is why they are commonly known as C&D landfills.
 Items often brought to industrial landfills include:

 However, rather than just hold construction debris in a hole, C&D landfills often work as material recovery facilities — also known as an MRF — as well.
 To do this, the items brought in are dumped into a pile, then sorted by the landfill workers to see what materials are reusable and which would be best sent to the landfill.
 The reusable materials are donated to or bought by local resale stores or businesses that specialize in building with reclaimed materials.
 Additionally, the material recovery facility may repurpose the materials on-site, such as taking lumber and chipping it into mulch.